Accurate Geosteering Helps To Precisely Position WellboreDownload PDF

-Geosteer a horizontal well for precise wellbore placement
+Geosteer a horizontal well for precise wellbore placement above a shale barrier

-Heavy Oil Field
+Heavy Oil Field, Canada

 In a heavy oil reservoir, an operator needed to geosteer a horizontal well for precise wellbore placement, 2m (6.6 ft.) above a lower shale boundary.
 Halliburton Sperry Drilling collaborated with the operator and delivered an engineered drilling solution utilizing InSite ADR™azimuthal deep resistivity sensor, StrataSteer® 3D geosteering service, Mercury™ electromagnetic telemetry system and IIFR interpolated in field referencing (IIFR) geomagnetic field measurement service.
-Sperry Drilling helped maximize reservoir capture by constructing a smoother wellbore well withing the goal of 2m (6.6 ft) of the bed boundry with no reservoir exits, which in turn will allow more reservoir to be produced.
+Sperry Drilling helped maximize reservoir capture by constructing a smoother wellbore well within the goal of 2m (6.6 ft) of the bed boundary with no reservoir exits, which in turn will allow more reservoir to be produced.

 The operator of a heavy oil field in Canada, using cyclic steam injection as a method of thermal oil recovery, required a horizontal wellbore to be placed in the reservoir sands and remain 2 meters (6.6 feet) above the lower shale boundary.
 Cyclic steam injection is used extensively in heavy oil reservoirs and tar sands—steam saturates the oil sands formation, softening and diluting the bitumen so it can flow to the producing wellbore during the production phase.
 In a cyclic steam application, the objective is to place the wellbore as close as possible to the reservoir base.